 After two years of seesaw negotiations, Canada, the United States and Mexico signed a new North American trade agreement to replace NAFTA on November 30, 2018.
-The USMCA, as the new deal is known, still needs to be ratified by all three countries before it comes into effect.
+The USMCA (or CUSMA in Canada) still needs to be ratified by all three countries before it comes into effect.

 The CCPA participated in consultations to inform the government’s position on the new NAFTA, was present at multiple negotiating rounds and continues to analyze the legal text of the final agreement from a public interest perspective.